TalhaIbnaBanna/Applied-Machine-Learning-For-Business-Banna-/Movie Revenue Prediction/ProjectOverview.md

 * Feature engineering file
 * Modeling and prediction file

-The dataset used in this project are available in the following link:
+The datasets used in this project are available in the following link:

 https://drive.google.com/drive/folders/1svwQNAyIHUnYaGMEYpYiZ3YB_Djez6pH